Jbleezy/BO2-Reimagined/README.md

 * Added custom ammo display on Tranzit, Nuketown, and Die Rise
 * Character name displayed on all maps
 * Character name fades out after 15 seconds on all maps
-* Weapon name is all capitalized on all maps
+* Weapon name is capitalized on all maps
 * Weapon name is the same text size on all maps
 * Weapon name and ammo no longer fade out
 * Action slot area no longer tied to input source